CIBC-Internal/python/Doc/library/urllib.request.rst

    *data* should be a buffer in the standard :mimetype:`application/x-www-form-urlencoded` format.
-The :func:`urllib.parse.urlencode` function takes a mapping or sequence of 2-tuples and returns a string in this format.
+The :func:`urllib.parse.urlencode` function takes a mapping or sequence of 2-tuples and returns an ASCII text string in this format.
 It should be encoded to bytes before being used as the *data* parameter.
-The charset parameter in ``Content-Type`` header may be used to specify the encoding.
-If charset parameter is not sent with the Content-Type header, the server following the HTTP 1.1 recommendation may assume that the data is encoded in ISO-8859-1 encoding.
-It is advisable to use charset parameter with encoding used in ``Content-Type`` header with the :class:`Request`.

    urllib.request module uses HTTP/1.1 and includes ``Connection:close`` header
    in its HTTP requests.